-Now when the global behaviour of the computer simulation was well correlated to what can be seen in the reality for physical tests Phase two will continued with building up detailed knowledge concerning frictional heating, thermal stresses, disc cracks and fatigue life, wear of disc and pads was also be estimated.
-For the complete picture also the most important manufacturing influences will be taken into account e.g. residual stresses.
+Now when the global behaviour of the computer simulation was well correlated Phase two continued with building up detailed knowledge concerning frictional heating, thermal stresses, disc cracks and fatigue life, wear of disc and pads was also be estimated.
+For the complete picture also the most important manufacturing influences was taken into account e.g. residual stresses.
 During a brake cycle such residual stresses from solidification might be relaxed resulting in un-symmetric deformation modes of the disc.